 In the case of Madoff, hundreds of investors did see a large return on their investments having gained more money than they invested.
 However, it was those gains that left the other investors with complete, or near complete, financial losses.
 And it is there, where and when the greed and survival instincts of the “winning investors” kicked in.
 When the “lucky few” were contacted to return the money they gained, they were not so anxious to rollover and return the “tainted funds” that had clearly come from other victims.

-In the Madoff case, there was, however, one heroin.
+In the Madoff case, there was, however, one heroine.
 Personally, I think it appropriate to give a shout out to the person who did the right thing, Barbara Picower.
 Her husband, Jeffery, invested with Madoff.
 He made upwards of seven billion dollars.
 Yes billions with a “B.” He died just before the fraud was discovered.
 To Barbara’s credit, upon hearing that her money was gained from other victims, she could not, in good conscious, keep it.
 She voluntarily transferred the entire sum of $7,000,000,000 to the Madoff bankruptcy estate to be returned to victims.

 There were other millionaires and billionaires who fought like hell to keep their gains.
 They eventually settled with the trustee for pennies on the dollar, only returning a small portion of other victim’s money.